jxxcarlson/minilatex-b/README.md

 If some interactivity is needed, e.g., responding to clicks in the rendered text, you must handle `latexMsg` in the update function.
+You can use the style parameter `[ .. ]` to set font size and color as well as background color for the rendered text.

 ## Interactive Editing

 The MiniLaTeX compiler offers a more sophisticated interface for apps with interactive editing with real-time rendering to Html.
+In such a context, re-rendering on each character stroke is desiable.
 See the documentation of the **MiniLaTeX** module for more on this.
 Also the code in `./demo`.

 ## Notes